tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 5. On the Overview page for AdPubIP1, locate the **IP address** field.
 Copy the IP address to a safe location.

-6. On your local machine, open the **RUN** dialog window, type **MSTSC** and enter.
+6. On your local machine, open the **RUN** dialog window, type **MSTSC**, and enter.

     ![This image shows the Run dialog window to run MSTSC.](images/run.png "Run on Windows")

-7. In the **Remote Desktop Connection** window, paste in the public IP address from the previous step.
+7. In the **Remote Desktop Connection** window, paste the public IP address from the previous step.
 Select **Connect**.

     ![This image shows how the Window for Remote Desktop Connection will open to enter the public IP address for the domain controller VM.](images/remoteDesktop.png "Window for Remote Desktop Connection")

 8. When prompted, sign in with the AD domain UPN credentials.
-For example, when you used the ARM template from [Before HOL setup guide](), the credentials will be something along the lines of: [adadmin\@MyADDomain.com](mailto:adadmin@MyADDomain.com) with the password you entered when deploying the ARM template in the before the hands on lab.
+For example, when you used the ARM template from [Before HOL setup guide](), the credentials will be something along the lines of: [adadmin\@MyADDomain.com](mailto:adadmin@MyADDomain.com) with the password you entered when deploying the ARM template in the before the hands-on lab.
 If prompted, select **Yes** to accept the RDP certification warning.
 If the dialog appears asking to make the server discoverable on the network, select No.

-    >**Note**: This is the Active Directory account from the ARM template, not the Azure AD Global Admin account. when you have trouble signing in, try typing the credentials in manually, as copy and paste may include an unnecessary space, which will cause authentication to fail.
+    >**Note**: This is the Active Directory account from the ARM template, not the Azure AD Global Admin account.
+When you have trouble signing in, try typing the credentials in manually, as copy and paste may include an unnecessary space, which will cause authentication to fail.

 ### Task 2: Disabling IE Enhanced Security and installing Edge